 Just when StatinTB was about to start recruiting patients, COVID-19 hit the world and the lockdown in South Africa forced the project to put the recruitment process on hold before it had even started.
 In the past months, Dr Sandra Mukasa, Local Principal Investigator, and her team have worked hard to adjust the recruitment plan to the current situation – and the effort is now paying off.
 Over the past two weeks, the first six patients were pre-screened for eligibility to participate in the trial.

 StatinTB’s goal is to show that fewer patients will develop chronic lung disease after a TB episode by adding statins, widely used cholesterol-lowering drugs, at the end of standard TB therapy.
-The project, funded by the European and Developing Countries Clinical Trials Partnership (EDCTP), is coordinated by A/Prof Reto Guler at the University of Cape Town.
+The project, funded by the European and Developing Countries Clinical Trials Partnership (EDCTP), is coordinated by Dr Reto Guler at the University of Cape Town.

 The clinical trial includes two study arms (one where patients will receive atorvastatin and one where they will receive a placebo during 24 weeks after having completed standard treatment) and a control arm.
 Dr Sandra Mukasa and her team aim at pre-screening 260 patients over the next 18 months to be able to randomise 55 patients to each study arm by the end of 2021.